Jaycuppp/Lazy_Living/README.md

 # Lazy Living Coding Series
-Automated Computer Script Codes in Python 🐍 for people who are lazy such as myself
+Computer scripts mainly written in Python 🐍 for people who are lazy such as myself

-My selected Python Executible File Conversion method: https://www.geeksforgeeks.org/convert-python-script-to-exe-file/
+My preferred method of creating Python executible files for the scripts: https://www.geeksforgeeks.org/convert-python-script-to-exe-file/